-If you are traveling in Japan in the winter, what type of trip is best?
+If you are traveling in Japan during the winter, what type of trip is best?
 If you have never experienced a cold winter, I would recommend Hokkaido first.
 Next, I recommend the Tohoku region and some Chubu regions.
-On the other hand, in urban areas such as Tokyo, Osaka, Kyoto, you will be able to enjoy sightseeing trips as well as other seasons without suffering from snow.
-On this page, I will introduce the tourist spots I recommend especially in winter.
+On the other hand, in urban areas such as Tokyo, Osaka, and Kyoto, you will be able to enjoy sightseeing trips as well as other seasons without hinderance from snow.
+On this page, I will introduce the tourist spots I especially recommend in winter.

 - Enjoy Japan in December, January, February

 - Large cities in Hokkaido and Tohoku : Enjoy snow festivals and more!

 - Traditional Japanese snow scenery: Shirakawago etc.

 - Drift Ice in cold sea: Abashiri, Shiretoko etc.